mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="set-screen-resolution" />

 #### 3.1.2 Set screen resolution with `setScreenResolution`

-If your Java code has access to the device's screen resolution, then you can pass this in to Snowplow too:
+If your Java code has access to the device's screen resolution, then you can pass this into Snowplow too:

 ```java
 setScreenResolution(int width, int height)